viktoriiakoniukhova/csv-manager/README.md

 # CSV manager

-Thus project if for validating CSV table with lawyers according to certain rules.
+This project if for validating CSV table with lawyers according to certain rules.

 ## Available Scripts